-If a short circuit occurs in this configuration, the shorted channel powers down, and its output is clamped to ground via a resistance of approximately 4 k Ω .
-At this time, the output of the amplifier is also disconnected from the output pin.
-The short-circuit event is signaled to the user via the overcurrent (OC_X) bits, and the power-up (PU_X) bits indicate which channels have powered down.
-After the fault is rectified, the channels can be powered up again by setting the PU_X bits.
+If a short circuit occurs in this configuration, the shorted channel powers down and its output is clamped to ground via a resistance of approximately 4 k Ω .
+At this time, the output of the amplifier is disconnected from the output pin.
+The short-circuit event is signaled to the user via the overcurrent (OC_x) bits, and the power-up (PU_x) bits indicate which DACs have powered down.
+After the fault is rectified, the channels can be powered up again by setting the PU_x bits.